stellashen/my-galaxy/README.md

 - run query to get current user's starred repositories
 - display starred repositories
-- implement cursor-based pagination with Relay
+- implement cursor-based pagination
-- add toggle view mode: expand or not

 4. Unstar repositories

+- run mutation to unstar a starred repository

 5. Search for and star new repositories

-- implement infinite scroll pagination
+- search by keyword
+- run mutation to star a repository

 6. Jest tests